niamh-d/niamh-d/README.md

 📍 I am originally from Ireland 🇮🇪 but have been living in Estonia 🇪🇪 for many years.

+🤩 In January 2026, I successfully completed [//kood](https://kood.tech/)'s Java Selection Sprint 19 and was named by my peers as MVP of the sprint.

 ## Skills

 I am very comfortable with the following technologies and tools: